Article I – Name

 - Avoid disruptions by silencing cell phones and taking necessary calls or conversations out of the room during meetings

-- The Chair will be elected at the final meeting in May or June each school year.
+- The Chair will be elected at the first meeting in September each school year.
 Other Officers will be elected by the SCC at the September meeting.
 Leadership positions include:

-- Principal: Creates agendas and is responsible to take on the Secretary roles if that person is not in attendance.
+- Principal: Oversees the creation of the agendas with the chair and is responsible to take on the Secretary roles if that person is not in attendance.

-- Chair: Conducts the meetings.
+- Chair: Conducts the meetings and creates agendas in coordination with the principal.
 Other duties as outlined in Canyons District policy.

 - Vice-Chair: Works with the Chair and conducts the meeting in the case of the Chair’s absence.
-Will be elected from either the parent or school employee group which is not represented by the Chair.
+Will be elected from either the parent or school employee group.

 - Secretary: Takes notes at the meeting and creates the minutes for approval by the SCC.
 Is also responsible for recording the meeting according to the Open Meeting regulations

-- PTA Liaison: May be an elected parent member of the committee, current year PTA President with voting rights, or an ex-officio non-voting member.
+- PTA Liaison: May be an elected parent member of the committee, current year PTA President with voting rights if elected, or an ex-officio non-voting member.

 - Guests may share appropriate input on subjects that fall under the SCC purview.
 A guest must contact the Principal or Chair in advance of the meeting and ask to be added to the agenda.
 The guest may share their information to the council with the time allotted by the Principal or Chair.
 The council, as a body, may then choose to further discuss the topic(s) or add the topic(s) to an agenda for future discussion.
 The SCC may invite any person/group to make a longer presentation on issues pertinent to the role of the SCC.
 The items that are appropriate for discussion by School Community Councils include, but not limited to: